-RULE 8-21.
+- RULE 8-21.
 SECOND READING.
 The Second Reading of a bill or resolution shall occur the next legislative day following the First Reading.
-Upon or after Second Reading of a bill or resolution, the same shall be assigned for committee consideration or assigned directly to the calendar.
-All bills carrying appropriations which are referred to any committee other than the Appropriations Committee shall, immediately upon a report by the committee to which referred, be referred to the Appropriations Committee.
+Upon or after Second Reading of a bill or resolution, the same shall be assigned for committee consideration or assigned directly to the calendar. - 1.
+The President Pro Tempore shall have the authority to assign bills and resolutions to a committee, directly to the calendar, or to change a bill or resolution's assignment to committee.
+The President Pro Tempore may delegate this authority to the Majority Floor Leader or one or more members of the Senate. - 2.
+All bills or joint resolutions carrying appropriations which are referred to any committee other than the Appropriations Committee shall, immediately upon a report by the committee to which referred, be referred to the Appropriations Committee.
 Any bill or resolution which is determined to affect the receipt, expenditure or budgeting of state funds or funds under the control of an entity created by state law may be double-assigned to a committee other than the Appropriations Committee or the Finance Committee and then to the Appropriations Committee or Finance Committee.

 RULE 8-22.
-GENERAL ORDER
+GENERAL ORDER.